I've been told that I shouldn't grieve for a cat because they're “just an animal,” but to me, my cats are my babies, just with fur.

 I had a horrible nightmare last night.

-I can't help but second guess my decision to euthanize Annie.
+I can't help but second‑guess my decision to euthanize Annie.

 I can't help but wonder if I screwed up.

-Badger insists that she was bleeding heavily.
-I didn't see it, but she had started drooling, and honestly she smelled like death.
+I didn't see it, but she had started drooling, and honestly, she smelled like death.

 Don't we all have doubts once we decide it's time to let them rest?